lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 ## Mapping to how the Nephilim themselves understand Magic

-Nearly all nephilim communities categorize magic as follows:
+Nearly all nephilim communities categorise magic as follows:

 ### charms